 Short term diarrhoea can be treated with plenty of rest and fluids.
 Fluids are vital to prevent dehydration as diarrhoea cause loss of water from the body.
 As well as dehydration, diarrhoea can also cause pains in the stomach, nausea and vomiting, headaches, and loss of appetite, and if you’re experiencing all of these as well as loose stools you may have diarrhoea.

 Below are some common medicines often used to treat diarrhoea.
 Please note, this is not an exhaustive list and other non-medical methods or lifestyle changes may be more suitable.
 If you would like to learn more about these options, then please click here.
 Before receiving medication you must answer a number of questions to asses your suitability.
 All questions are reviewed by a GMC registered doctor before a final decision is made.
 All medication is dispensed via a full regulated and registered UK pharmacy.
+All prices displayed on our site include the price of the medication and our doctors consultation fee.

 Our Health Care Team